All Episodes

 So I love my neighbor as myself.

-If I see somebody being foolish, I'll say you're being foolish.
+If I see somebody being foolish, I'll say, you're being foolish.

 If I see myself being foolish, I will say to myself, you're being foolish.

-I don't expect perfection from myself, I don't expect perfection from others, but we have to be honest in our striving towards the truth.
+But we have to be honest in our striving towards the truth.

-It's not punitive, it's just accurate.
+It's just accurate.

-Alright, anyway, enough of my yapping.
+Anyway, enough of my yapping.

-Uh you have sim slash something something.
+You have Sem/slash something something.

-Going twice.
+Going once, going twice.

 Don't make me vamp.